 You aren’t going to like my answer, because it’s one.
 If you only have one week in Hawaii, I would advise visiting only one island.
 While you certainly can visit more than one island in a week, I wouldn’t recommend it.

 Each island in Hawaii is so diverse.
-You really need to spend several days on the island to appreciate it truly.
+You really need to spend several days on the island to truly appreciate it.

 Getting to Maui vs. Kauai